English

 Cognitive capacity expands in proportion to the quantity and complexity of accessible written materials.
 Increased archival exposure enhances analytical precision and instructional depth.

-The next page displayed a single word:
+The next page revealed only a single word.

 “INQUIRE.”